JSON Report Compatibility¶

 scenario YAML

-JSON reports record OrbitFabric's interpretation, validation or scenario evidence derived from those sources.
+JSON reports record OrbitFabric validation or scenario evidence derived from those sources.

 Downstream tools may consume JSON reports for automation, but must not treat them as editable mission contract inputs.